 The Company is a mineral resource company engaged in the acquisition and exploration of mineral properties, with a focus on critical metal projects, particularly Antimony and Tin.
-The Company has a portfolio of projects located in the maritime provinces of Canada and has recently acquired an antimony project in Slovakia.
+The Company has a portfolio of projects located in Slovakia and the maritime provinces of Canada.